Patient education: Acid reflux (gastroesophageal reflux disease) in children and adolescents (Beyond the Basics)

 •Tasting stomach acid in the throat

-•Pain or burning in the upper chest (heartburn)
+•Pain or burning in the mid- to upper-chest (heartburn)

 •Discomfort or pain with swallowing